linkerd/linkerd-failover/README.md

 ## Installation

-The SMI extension and the operator are to be installed in the local cluster (there where the clients consuming the service are located).
+The SMI extension and the operator are to be installed in the local cluster (where the clients consuming the service are located).

 Linkerd-smi installation: